 Hey so glad you stopped by…

-I’m Lalaa, a book blogger and community + culture writer that lives in Toronto, my lovebugs #TheCombrats, and my puppy Kallie.
+I’m Lalaa, a book blogger and community + culture writer.
+I live in Tdot aka The 6ix aka Toronto, with my lovebugs #TheCombrats, and my puppy Kallie.

-And it was HARD, especially since I aimed to read diverse books, I was on a mission to find and read the books no one else was reading.
+And let me tell you IT WAS HARD, especially since I aimed to read diverse books.
+I was on a mission to find and read the books no one else was reading.
 I documented my journey on Instagram and something so amazing happened, people were fascinated with my journey and as result, I decided to start this blog and the TBGR Book Club Sisterhood, in an effort to help people find diverse reads and discuss them.

 There’s a quote from one of my favourite books, Homegoing by Yaa Ghasi, that has always stuck with me and continues to lead my mission.